MENU

 Abstract

 In this new Public Policy Brief, Senior Scholar L. Randall Wray explains today’s complex and fragile financial system, and how the seeds of crisis were sown by lax oversight, deregulation, and risky innovations such as securitization.
-He estimates that the combined losses throughout the entire financial sector could amount to several trillion dollars, and that the United States will feel the effects of the crisis for some time—perhaps a decade or more.
+He estimates that the combined losses throughout the entire financial sector could amount to several trillion dollars, and that […]

 Download Public Policy Brief No. 94, 2008 PDF (1.79 MB)

-• Working Paper No.529 06 March 2008
+• Working Paper No. 529 March 06, 2008

 Can Robbery and Other Theft Help Explain the Textbook Currency-demand Puzzle?